-Trial of Andexanet in ICH Patients Receiving an Oral FXa Inhibitor
+Trial of Andexanet Alfa in ICH Patients Receiving an Oral FXa Inhibitor

 a study on Acute Intracranial Hemorrhage

-Randomized, controlled clinical trial evaluating the efficacy and safety of andexanet versus usual standard of care in patients with intracranial hemorrhage anticoagulated with a direct oral anticoagulant
+Randomized, controlled clinical trial evaluating the efficacy and safety of andexanet alfa versus usual care in patients with intracranial hemorrhage anticoagulated with a direct oral or indirect subcutaneous/intravenous anticoagulant

-A Randomized Clinical Trial of Andexanet Alfa [Andexanet Alfa for Injection] in Acute Intracranial Hemorrhage in Patients Receiving an Oral Factor Xa Inhibitor
+A Randomized Clinical Trial of Andexanet Alfa in Acute Intracranial Hemorrhage in Patients Receiving an Oral Factor Xa Inhibitor

-This is a randomized, multicenter clinical trial designed to determine the efficacy and safety of andexanet compared to usual care in patients presenting with acute intracranial hemorrhage within 6 hours of symptom onset and within 15 hours of taking an oral factor Xa inhibitor.
+This is a randomized, multicenter clinical trial designed to determine the efficacy and safety of andexanet alfa compared to usual care in patients presenting with acute intracranial hemorrhage within 6 hours of symptom onset to baseline scan and within 15 hours of taking an oral factor Xa inhibitor.
 The study will use a prospective, randomized, open label (PROBE) design.
 The primary efficacy outcome will be adjudicated by a blinded Endpoint Adjudication Committee.
 To support the adjudication of hemostatic efficacy, a blinded Imaging Core Laboratory will review all available scans.
-Approximately 900 patients are planned to be enrolled in the study.
+Between 900 and 1200 patients are planned to be enrolled in the study.

-Acute Intracranial Hemorrhage thrombosis anticoagulant Intracranial Hemorrhages Hemorrhage andexanet alfa Andexanet
+Acute Intracranial Hemorrhage thrombosis anticoagulant andexanet alfa Intracranial Hemorrhages Hemorrhage

 You can join if…